choperlizer/Dojima/README.md

 ### Windows
 It works in Windows, but it takes a lot of work.
-I could make an installer or standalone EXE but I hate windows.
+I could make an installer or standalone EXE but I can't stand using Windows.

 ## Donate
 Bitcoin: 1NKKQBSaQ6XMViwC46b4JCxGUiUp6EDZR5